raghzzzspace/Todo-website-using-FLASK/README.md

 A todo website created using FLASK.
 The website is made for desktop only and is based on CRUD operations.
-You should enter your sql details then only code will work.
+You should enter your sql details then only code will work on your local machine.